Prasophyllum lindleyanum: Taxonomy and naming

 Prasophyllum lindleyanum was first formally described in 1871 by Heinrich Reichenbach and the description was published in Beitrage zur Systematischen Pflanzenkunde.
 The specific epithet (lindleyanum) honours John Lindley who died a few years before.

 Distribution and habitat

-The green leek orchid is uncommon throughout its range.
+Green leek orchid is uncommon throughout its range.
 It grows in woodland, heath and sub-alpine herbfield in Victoria and Tasmania, possibly also on the far south coast of New South Wales.